Bollinger Bands: Statistical properties

 Security price returns have no known statistical distribution, normal or otherwise; they are known to have fat tails, compared to a normal distribution.
 The sample size typically used, 20, is too small for conclusions derived from statistical techniques like the central limit theorem to be reliable.
 Such techniques usually require the sample to be independent and identically distributed, which is not the case for a time series like security prices.
 Just the opposite is true; it is well recognized by practitioners that such price series are very commonly serially correlated—that is, each price will be closely related to its ancestor "most of the time".
 Adjusting for serial correlation is the purpose of moving standard deviations, which use deviations from the moving average, but the possibility remains of high order price autocorrelation not accounted for by simple differencing from the moving average.

 For such reasons, it is incorrect to assume that the long-term percentage of the data that will be observed in the future outside the Bollinger Bands range will always be constrained to a certain amount.
 Instead of finding about 95% of the data inside the bands, as would be the expectation with the default parameters if the data were normally distributed, studies have found that only about 88% of security prices (85–90%) remain within the bands.
 For an individual security, one can always find factors for which certain percentages of data are contained by the factor defined bands for a certain period of time.
 Practitioners may also use related measures such as the Keltner channels, or the related Stoller average range channels, which base their band widths on different measures of price volatility, such as the difference between daily high and low prices, rather than on standard deviation.

-Bollinger bands outside of finance
+Bollinger Bands outside of finance

-Bollinger bands have been applied to manufacturing data to detect defects (anomalies) in patterned fabrics.
+Bollinger Bands have been applied to manufacturing data to detect defects (anomalies) in patterned fabrics.
 In this application, the upper and lower bands of Bollinger Bands are sensitive to subtle changes in the input data obtained from samples.

-The International Civil Aviation Organization is using Bollinger bands to measure the accident rate as a safety indicator to measure efficacy of global safety initiatives. %b and bandwidth are also used in this analysis.
+The International Civil Aviation Organization used Bollinger Bands to measure the accident rate as a safety indicator to measure efficacy of global safety initiatives. %b and bandwidth are also used in this analysis.

-Bollinger bands have been applied to a "Method to Identify the Start and End of the Winter Surge in Demand for Pediatric Intensive Care in Real-Time."
+Bollinger Bands have been applied to a "Method to Identify the Start and End of the Winter Surge in Demand for Pediatric Intensive Care in Real-Time."